What is a Gamma Knife Perfexion?

 What will I feel during Gamma Knife Perfexion Treatment?

-During the actual procedure, the patient does not see or feel the radiation during treatment.
-Before the treatment takes place, patients typically feel slight discomfort from the local anesthetic used prior to head frame placement, and have reported feeling pressure for a short time while the pins are inserted to fixate the head frame, but no pain.
+You will not see or feel the radiation during treatment.
+Before the treatment takes place, you may feel slight discomfort from the local anesthetic used prior to head frame placement, and you may feel pressure for a short time while the pins are inserted to fixate the head frame, but no pain.

 Will I be awake during the procedure?

-Yes, patients remain conscious throughout the entire procedure and may communicate with the treatment team through a two-way microphone.
-The treatment team monitors the patient during treatment by video and the microphone.
+Yes, you remain conscious throughout the entire procedure and may communicate with the treatment team through a two-way microphone.
+The treatment team monitors you during treatment by video and the microphone.

 Will my head be shaved?

 No. In rare cases, the treatment may cause some hair loss.

 When the treatment is finished, the head frame will be removed.
 Sometimes there is a little bleeding from where the pins were attached to your head.
 In this case, gauze and pressure will be applied to stop the bleeding and keep the area clean.
 A temporary head dressing is placed to keep the pin sites clean.
 It is recommended that you take it easy over the next 12 to 24 hours.
 Pre-Gamma Knife activities can be resumed within a few days.

 Is Gamma Knife Perfexion treatment safe?

 The Gamma Knife Perfexion allows non-invasive brain surgery to be performed with extreme precision while sparing healthy tissues surrounding the targeted treatment area.
 Because neither a surgical incision nor general anesthesia is required, the risks usually involved with open brain surgery, such as hemorrhage or infection, are reduced.
 Hospitalization is rarely required and recovery time is very minimal.